 While we highly recommend international students remain on the UNC-sponsored health insurance, if the student can show proof of comparable insurance (written in the English language), they are allowed to waive out of the UNC Student Health Insurance if the student completes the online waiver process no later than the 10th day of class each fall.

-The Deadline to waive the UNC Student Health Insurance for Spring Semester is January, 26, 2015.
+The Deadline to waive the UNC Student Health Insurance for Fall/Spring will be September 4, 2015 at 8pm.

 Login to URSA